 (Nearly) Perfect Weather

+This is a big one!
 San Diego has the most temperate weather in the United States.
-Even nearby LA can’t boast the same as it doesn’t get as much of the coastal breeze that keeps San Diego from getting too hot.
+Even nearby Los Angeles (LA) can’t boast the same as it doesn’t get as much of the coastal breeze that keeps San Diego from getting too hot.
 With most days hovering right around 70 degrees, it’s never too cold or too hot.
-And when it does sometimes creep into the 80s and 90s in August and September, everyone just heads to the beach for a refreshing dip in the ocean.
+And when it does sometimes creep into the 80s and 90s in August and September, everyone heads to the beach for a refreshing dip in the ocean.

-Live By the Sand and Salt
+Live by the Sand and Salt

 Craft Beer Scene